realworldocaml/mdx/doc/spec.md

 remote list before calculating the packages, and that is sufficient to pull in the overridden packages.

-TODO: what should the name of the vendor directory be?
-We currently use `ocaml_modules` since `vendor/` is used by some packages (such as ocamlformat).

 The automatic git invocations have also been problematic.
 For phase 1, we could remove all automatic `git commit` and simply fetch the archives for the user to manually git add/remove/commit.